JuliaWeb/HTTP.jl/docs/src/client.md

 #### `readtimeout`

 After a connection is established and a request is sent, a response is expected.
 If a non-zero value is passed to the `readtimeout` keyword argument, `HTTP.request` will wait to receive a response that many seconds before throwing an error.
 Note that for chunked or streaming responses, each chunk/packet of bytes received causes the timeout to reset.
-Passing `readtimeout = 0` disables any timeout checking and is the default.
+Passing `readtimeout = 0` disables any timeout checking.
+The default value is 60 (seconds).

 ### `status_exception`